composer/xdebug-handler/README.md

 This solution is not without its pitfalls.
 In addition to the ini files issue outlined above, `PHP_INI_SCAN_DIR` is not restored in the sub-process (unless xdebug-hander is implemented).
 This will cause problems if it was changed and the sub-process calls another PHP process.

-However, an application can safely spawn itself, or other scripts that it controls, or other applications that implement xdebug-handler.
+However, an application can safely spawn itself, other scripts that it controls, or other applications that implement xdebug-handler.
+An external [helper class](https://github.com/johnstevenson/xdebug-handler-opts) is available that wraps this procedure into a single method call.

 ### Output
 The `setLogger` method enables the output of status messages to an external PSR3 logger.